isomerpages/moe-jingshanpri/_student-development/Program for Active Learning (PAL).md

 <p>Values, character and social-emotional well-being&nbsp;</p>
 </li>
 </ul>
-<p>It is an integral part of the Primary 1 and 2 curriculum that nurtures
+<p>It is an integral part of the Primary One and Two curriculum that nurtures
 the whole child and broadens their primary school experience.
 Our PAL consists of modules in the 4 broad areas, Sports and Games, Outdoor Education, Performing Arts (Drama) and Visual Arts, which are carried out during curriculum time.&nbsp;&nbsp;</p>
-<p>Each module typically runs over 4 to 6 lessons, whereby students engage
+<p>Each module typically runs over Four to Six lessons, whereby students
-in collaborative work and meaningful play, allowing them to discover new interests, learn new skills and develop his or her social and emotional competencies.</p>
+engage in collaborative work and meaningful play, allowing them to discover new interests, learn new skills and develop his or her social and emotional competencies.</p>
 <p>
 <br>